MartinBies/MartinBies.github.io/_pages/research.md

 * [*cohomCalgInterface*](https://github.com/HereAround/cohomCalgInterface)

-I plan to extend this package soon to make the functionality of the *Koszul-extension* of *cohomCalg* directly accessible to gap.
+Once this package is ready, I plan to extend it to make the functionality of the *Koszul-extension* of *cohomCalg* directly accessible to gap.